Leading Up To Surgery

 What to Expect Visually

 The first thing you will see is the garment.
-You will either be wearing a panty girdle or a compression garment that extends from your upper waist to your knees.
+You will be wearing a compression garment to your surgical site/sites.

 You will have red or pink drainage for the first one to two days post-operatively.
-It looks like blood, but it is just blood-tinged.
+It looks like blood, but it is just blood-tinged fluid.
 This comes from the fluid used prior to suctioning.

 Directly beneath your garment you will see foam padding and chux pads.
 These are placed there to help with swelling and drainage.

 You will have half-inch incision sites.
 If these have non-absorbable stitches, they will be removed at your first post-operative appointment.

 Note: If you had liposuction to your abdomen, you will have a drain that will need to be removed during your first shower.